To prevent misuse of UNC paths by attackers, Microsoft removed the parameters that take UNC…

 What if we only want to check a single mailbox move status?

-Check mailbox move request of a single mailbox
+Check move request single mailbox

 [PS] C:\>Get-MoveRequest -Identity "Winster George" | Get-MoveRequestStatistics